-- Principle #1: Physical therapists shall respect the inherent dignity and rights of all individuals.
-(Core Values: Compassion, Integrity) - 1A.
-Physical therapists shall act in a respectful manner toward each person regardless of age, gender, race, nationality, religion, ethnicity, social or economic status, sexual orientation, health condition, or disability. - 1B.
-Physical therapists shall recognize their personal biases and shall not discriminate against others in physical therapist practice, consultation, education, research, and administration. - Principle #2: Physical therapists shall be trustworthy and compassionate in addressing the rights and needs of patients/clients.
-(Core Values: Altruism, Compassion, Professional Duty) - 2A.
-Physical therapists shall adhere to the core values of the profession and shall act in the best interests of patients/clients over the interests of the physical therapist. - 2B.
-Physical therapists shall provide physical therapy services with compassionate and caring behaviors that incorporate the individual and cultural differences of patients/clients. - 2C.
-Physical therapists shall provide the information necessary to allow patients or their surrogates to make informed decisions about physical therapy care or participation in clinical research. - 2D.
-Physical therapists shall collaborate with patients/clients to empower them in decisions about their health care. - 2E.
-Physical therapists shall protect confidential patient/ client information and may disclose confidential information to appropriate authorities only when allowed or as required by law. - Principle #3: Physical therapists shall be accountable for making sound professional judgments.
-(Core Values: Excellence, Integrity) - 3A.
-Physical therapists shall demonstrate independent and objective professional judgment in the patient's/client's best interest in all practice settings. - 3B.
-Physical therapists shall demonstrate professional judgment informed by professional standards, evidence (including current literature and established best practice), practitioner experience, and patient/client values.
+Principle #1: Physical therapists shall respect the inherent dignity and rights of all individuals.
+(Core Values: Compassion and Caring, Integrity)

+1A.
+Physical therapists shall act in a respectful manner toward each person regardless of age, gender, race, nationality, religion, ethnicity, social or economic status, sexual orientation, health condition, or disability.

+1B.
+Physical therapists shall recognize their personal biases and shall not discriminate against others in physical therapist practice, consultation, education, research, and administration.

+Principle #2: Physical therapists shall be trustworthy and compassionate in addressing the rights and needs of patients and clients.

+(Core Values: Altruism, Collaboration, Compassion and Caring, Duty)

+- 2A.
+Physical therapists shall adhere to the core values of the profession and shall act in the best interests of patients and clients over the interests of the physical therapist. - 2B.
+Physical therapists shall provide physical therapist services with compassionate and caring behaviors that incorporate the individual and cultural differences of patients and clients. - 2C.
+Physical therapists shall provide the information necessary to allow patients or their surrogates to make informed decisions about physical therapist care or participation in clinical research. - 2D.
+Physical therapists shall collaborate with patients and clients to empower them in decisions about their health care. - 2E.
+Physical therapists shall protect confidential patient and client information and may disclose confidential information to appropriate authorities only when allowed or as required by law.

+Principle #3: Physical therapists shall be accountable for making sound professional judgments.

+(Core Values: Collaboration, Duty, Excellence, Integrity)